tangollama/cis411_lab1/labreports/LAB_Willnew98.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+-The best architectural pattern for these needs would be a client server architecture.
+Knowing that storage will quickly exceed 50TB, we need a large computer, i.e. a server to manage that data.
+The benefits of a client server architecture is that all of the data is centralized, so it would be much easier for researchers to examine patterns in the data.
+The biggest consequence would be the occasional reliability issue, but I believe the benefits outweigh the cost.
+Changes are most definitely needed because a peer to peer architecture would not be able to sustain such large quantities of data, and it would make traversing through data so much harder since theres no central data storage.
+A client server architecture would also signifigantly improve any latency issues.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).